A guide to the Chromosome Microarray Analysis

 2. What does the CMA test for?

-CMA can detect genomic errors for each of the disorders that are usually identified by karyotype analysis, including Down Syndrome, trisomy 13, trisomy 18, sex chromosomal abnormalities and other rare genetic disorders reported to be associated with mental retardation and/or physical problems.
+CMA can detect genomic errors for each of the disorders that are usually identified by karyotype analysis, including Down Syndrome, trisomy 13, trisomy 18, sex chromosomal abnormalities and other rare genetic disorders reported to be associated with intellectual/cognitive disabilities and/or physical problems.
 Additionally it can test for all known microdeletion/duplicate syndromes, as well as the pericentromeric and subtelomere regions.

 3. What are the benefits of the test?